 There has been a large decrease in water use over the last few years, mainly due to a leak which occurred in the baseline year which was subsequently identified and fixed.
 The water use targets have recently been reviewed to take this into account.
-2021/22 has seen an increase in water consumption but requires further investigation as based on significant estimated readings.
+The last two years (2021/22 & 2022/23) have seen an increase in water consumption; this requires further investigation as based on significant estimated readings.

-Action Progress to date Undertake water audits on current estate to identify efficiency improvements Ongoing Install AMR on all fiscal water meters to improve leak detection and billing accuracy Ongoing

-Carry out leak detection surveys on high risk areas Ongoing Continue to implement grey water and rainwater systems on new buildings where feasible Ongoing - not feasible on current projects
+Action Progress to date Undertake water audits on current estate to identify efficiency improvements Ongoing Install AMR on all fiscal water meters to improve leak detection and billing accuracy Ongoing Carry out leak detection surveys on high risk areas Ongoing Continue to implement grey water and rainwater systems on new buildings where feasible Ongoing - not feasible on current projects